Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 The FBCL communicates with the public through its main website, direct email customer messages, social media platforms, and the publications of reports and other documents.
 FBCL employees communicate with one another regularly through multiple communication tools in writing, online and in person.

-The FBCL is committed to communicate in an accessible and inclusive manner with all individuals.
+The FBCL is committed to communicate in an accessible and inclusive manner with all individuals working in or accessing FBCL facilities.

 Initiative